retrogrand/BrxBox/README.md

-# BRXBOX — A Design Model for Synthetic Cognition
+# BRXBOX ⧉ A Design Model for Synthetic Cognition

-**BRXBOX: CAD for meaning refineries.**
 Snap together AI bricks, draw your Box as a graph, and see what kind of “little mind” you’ve actually built.

 ---